 - State-funded teaching and research assistantships may be available on a competitive basis.
-For more information, contact Dr. Dorrie Main.
+Please contact the department for more information.

 Most students receiving assistantships receive a waiver that covers most of the costs of tuition.
 Students must reside in Washington state while funded on assistantships.
 Assistantship appointments are from August 16 through May 15.
 A student’s graduate advisor may be able to provide summer support.

 Please view the Tuition and Finances page to learn more about financing your education.

 Please use the links below to learn more about scholarship opportunities.